gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 # Quantum Cryptanalysis

+The classic cryptographic algorithms that we rely on today are affected by quantum computers and algorithms to varying extents.

+## Grover's Algorithm

-The Grover algorithm finds solutions for cryptographic hashes and symmetric keys in the square root of the hash size or key size respectively.
+finds solutions for cryptographic hashes and symmetric keys in the square root of the hash size or key size respectively.
 This can be neutralized by simply doubling the key size.
+Enforcing the collision resistance of cryptographic hash functions (CHFs) already requires doubling the hash size, so Grover is neutralized for CHFs by this.

 ## Shor's Algorithm